Multiomics-Analytics-Group/course_synthetic_biology_data/README.md

+# Synthetic Biology Data

-# Leveraging Existing Biological Data and Making Sense of it
+Leveraging Existing Biological Data and Making Sense of it

 ## Abstract